joshnuss/http-firebase-proxy/README.md

 # HTTP Firebase Proxy

-Proxy HTTP requests and record them in **realtime** with Firebase.
-Useful for debugging REST API calls.
+A node server for easily recording HTTP requests.
+Requests are stored in Firebase so that they can be viewed in realtime.
+Useful for debugging REST API calls in production.

-Records the request's url, headers, method, body and response's code, headers and body.
+Records the request's url, ip, headers, method, body and response's code, headers and body.

-## Installation

 ```
 git clone https://github.com/joshnuss/http-firebase-proxy